neevek/Paginize/README.md

 </RelativeLayout>
 ```

-2. Create the FramePage, this page will be inherited by other pages that need a header(title bar) with a BACK button and a title:
+2. Create FramePage, this page will be inherited by other pages that need a header(title bar) with a BACK button and a title:

 ```java
 @PageLayout(R.layout.page_frame)